• Skip to main content

 It’s easy to eat crunchy, salty, snacks like chips on “auto-pilot” and consume way more than you intended to.

-Science has even shown that chips are not a satiating (filling/ satisfying) food, which makes you more likely to overeat and consume way more carbs than you intended to!
+Despite what we may think, science has even shown that chips are not a filling or satisfying food, which makes you more likely to overeat them.

-Similar to regular potato chips, other chips like corn chips, rice chips, and sweet potato chips also contain a lot of carbs, so most standard chips are best avoided altogether.
+Similar to regular potato chips, other chips like corn chips, BBQ chips, rice chips, and sweet potato chips also contain a lot of carbs, so most standard chips are best avoided altogether.

 In addition to being high in carbohydrates, potato chips are also low in fibre.
 They contain less than 1g of fibre per serving, which doesn’t bode well for your blood sugar control.